 Lately, the craze for psychometric tests has grown exponentially, and people of every segment are using them to plot themselves on the personality and talent graph.
 Not just in corporate offices.
 If you are a student, there is a high chance that you have been recommended one by your school or career counsellor.

 Psychometry is the result of human curiosity to define personalities.
 It has always been a popular field of study since 400 BC, the time of Greek physician, Hippocrates.Psychometrics is a field of study concerned with the theory and technique of psychological measurement.

 What are Psychometric Tests?

-Based on your answers to some standard questions, Psychometric tests classify you into predefined behavioural types, or buckets if you will.
+Based on your answers to some standard questions, Psychometric tests classify you into predefined behavioural types, or categories if you will.
 The point of it?
 To identify your behavioural pattern in different scenarios.
-This would help narrow down to which profession or career you fit into, based on your personal characteristics and cognitive abilities.
+This would help narrow down to which profession or career your personality type could fit into, based on your behavioural characteristics and cognitive abilities.

 The Psychometric Evolution

 There’s no exact pattern in which psychometric classification evolved over the years.
-However, modern psychometric tests connect personality traits with colours and zodiac signs.
-Each colour corresponds to a set of personality traits.
-But none of them are as popular as the Myers Briggs Type Indicator, which has 93 questions that gauge you on 16 different scenarios mentioned in the image below, and will catalogue you based on 4 pairs of personality types.
+One such test that has gained popularity lately is the Myers Briggs Type Indicator.
+It consists of 93 questions that gauge you on 16 different scenarios mentioned in the image below and will catalogue you based on 4 pairs of personality types.